EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

         return [];
     }

-    public static function fromPayload(array $payload, AggregateRootId $aggregateRootId, PointInTime $timeOfRecording): Event {
+    public static function fromPayload(array $payload, PointInTime $timeOfRecording): Event {
-        return new SomeEvent($aggregateRootId, $timeOfRecording);
+        return new SomeEvent($timeOfRecording);
     }
 }
 ```

 As you can see in the examples above, there are a handful of required methods.
-These methods help EventSauce to connect
-events to aggregates using the AggregateRootId.
-The _from_ and _to_ payload methods are used in the serialization process.
+The _from_ and _to_ payload methods are
+used in the serialization process.
 This ensures the events can be properly stored.
-Values returned in the `toPayload` method should be `json_encode`-able.
+Values returned in the `toPayload`

-Additional required properties for an event should be injected into the constructor and properly formatted in the payload
+method should be `json_encode`-able.
+Additional required properties for an event should be injected into the constructor
-methods.
+and properly formatted in the payload methods.

 ## Defining commands and events using YAML.

 Commands and events aren't very special, they're often just glorified arrays with accessors.
-Because of this
-an easy way to declare them is made available.
+A common name for these kind
+of objects is DTO (Data Transfer Object).
+Because of their simplicity it's possible to use code generation:

 Here's an example YAML file containing some command and event definitions.